Somerset DA's wife faces PFA; says she wasn't abused

 At no point did state police or the attorney general's office call her about the incident, Amy Thomas said.

-The state Office of Attorney General said charges were based on statements and physical evidence.
+The state Office of Attorney General said the charges were based on statements and physical evidence.

 "It is not unusual for a victim of domestic violence to protect their abuser.
 We filed charges based on an eyewitness account and physical corroboration," the AG's communications office said.

-State prosecutors are seeking to have Jeff Thomas' bond revoked, saying in their motion that he's shown a pattern of violent behavior — including recent 911 calls from own his residence April 9 — the day the incident was reported to authorities.
+State prosecutors are seeking to have Jeffrey Thomas' bond revoked, saying in their motion that he's shown a pattern of violent behavior — including a recent 911 call involving an alleged altercation at the Thomases' home April 9 — the day the incident was reported to authorities.

-An emergency protective order has also been filed in Cambria County barring Jeff Thomas from contacting the witness in the domestic assault case due to recent "intimidation."
+An emergency protective order has also been filed in Cambria County barring Jeffrey Thomas from contacting the witness in the domestic assault case due to recent "intimidation."